asabaylus/mortar/app/scripts/pestle/README.md

 **init(done)**: is called by pestle internally when `Pestle.init()` is executed and a module definition in the DOM matches the name of the registered module.
 It must be overriden when `Module` is extended and should contain the necessary code to initilize the component.

-After init has executed or after done has been called, `isLoaded` property is changed to true.
+After init has executed or after done has been called the `isLoaded` property is changed to true.

 *params*:
 * done: Optional.
 If done is defined, pestle is going to treat the init method like it was an async method, the `done` method should be called when init has been successfully executed.